-- All UK banks and building societies with a minimum specified 'high' credit rating shall have a maximum of £6m as the counterparty limit (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £6m). - All overseas banks with a sovereign rating of not less than the UK sovereign rating and a minimum individual credit rating, shall have a maximum of £4m as the counterparty limit (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £6m). - Where an institution meets the approved counterparty status but the country of registration has an average credit rating below that of the UK; limit such investments in total to such rated non-UK countries to be no more than £2m as the counterparty limit. (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £2m). - UK building societies that are not credit rated shall have a maximum of £2m as the counterparty limit. (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £2m). - MMFs shall have a maximum counterparty limit of £4m (Individual Transaction limit of £4m).
+- All UK banks and building societies with a minimum specified 'high' credit rating shall have a maximum of £6m as the counterparty limit (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £6m). - Investments with Lloyds Group banks, HSBC, Santander and Goldman Sachs shall have a maximum of £10m as the counterparty limit. - All overseas banks with a sovereign rating of not less than the UK sovereign rating and a minimum individual credit rating, shall have a maximum of £4m as the counterparty limit (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £4m). - Where an institution meets the approved counterparty status but the country of registration has an average credit rating below that of the UK; limit such investments in total to such rated non-UK countries to be no more than £2m as the counterparty limit. (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £2m). - UK building societies that are not credit rated shall have a maximum of £2m as the counterparty limit. (individual Transaction Limit for fixed term investments £2m, for instant access and call accounts £2m). - MMFs shall have a maximum counterparty limit of £4m (Individual Transaction limit of £4m).

-11111t Or 24111).
-Fixed Term Deposits with fixed rates Minimum 'High' Credit Criteria Use and maturities:- Debt Management Agency Deposit Facility Government backed In-house Term deposits - local authorities High level of security In-house Term deposits - U K banks Short-term F1 (Fitch) or P1(Moodys) In-house Term Deposits - UK building societies Short Term F1 (Fitch) or P1 In-house (Moodys) or as determined by the Chief Finance Officer Term Deposits - Non UK Banks Sovereign Rating (not less than UK) In-house Short Term F1 (Fitch) or P1 (Moodys) or as determined by the Chief Finance Officer Fixed term deposits with variable rate and Minimum 'High' Credit Criteria Use variable maturities: - Callable deposits Short-term F1 (Fitch) or P1 (Moodys) In-house Certificates of deposits issued by UK banks and Short-term F1 (Fitch) or PI (Moodys) In-house buy and hold building societies UK Government Gilts Government backed In-house buy and hold Bonds issued by multilateral development AAA In-house on a 'buy-andbanks hold' basis.
+Fixed Term Deposits with fixed rates and maturities:- Minimum 'High' Credit Criteria Use Debt Management Agency Deposit Facility Government backed In-house Term deposits - local authorities High level of security In-house Term deposits - U K banks Short-term F1 (Fitch) or P1(Moodys) In-house Term Deposits - UK building societies Short Term F1 (Fitch) or P1 In-house (Moodys) or as determined by the Chief Finance Officer Term Deposits - Non UK Banks Sovereign Rating (not less than UK) In-house Short Term F1 (Fitch) or P1 (Moodys) or as determined by the Chief Finance Officer Fixed term deposits with variable rate and Minimum 'High' Credit Criteria Use variable maturities: - Callable deposits Short-term F1 (Fitch) or P1 (Moodys) In-house Certificates of deposits issued by UK banks and Short-term F1 (Fitch) or PI (Moodys) In-house buy and hold building societies UK Government Gilts Government backed In-house buy and hold

+Bonds issued by multilateral development banks AAA In-house on a 'buy-and- hold' basis.
 Bonds issued by a financial institution which is AAA In-house on a 'buy-andguaranteed by the UK government hold' basis.
-Collective Investment Schemes structured Minimum 'High' Credit Criteria Use as Open Ended Investment Companies

-(OEICs): - Money Market Funds Short-term AAA In-house 2.
+Collective Investment Schemes structured Minimum 'High' Credit Criteria Use as Open Ended Investment Companies (OEICs): - 1.
+Money Market Funds Short-term AAA In-house 2.
 Enhanced Cash Funds Short-term AAA In-house Government Liquidity Funds Short-term AAA In-house

-\\ If forward deposits are to be made, the forward period plus the deal period should not exceed one year in aggregate.
+^{} If forward deposits are to be made, the forward period plus the deal period should not exceed one year in aggregate.